 On Realizing It Is Fear Not Just Procrastination

 I have always had a thing to say about procrastination.
 After all, it is the primary agent in my inactivity.
 Like you know, a procrastinator would rather have fun than do what’s more important.
 It got dawned on me that I may have been fighting the wrong battle.
-I have an enemy that’s always being blamed for everything.
-The real problem lingers on while something I may have gotten rid of keeps taking the blame.
+My real problem was fear of not being enough, self-sabotage.

 We all have our fears, as we all procrastinate.
 But the ability to step on this fear makes us different.
 I have a lot to deal with, and it’s only reasonable because I’m human.

 We fight the same battle if you have attempted to take a step but given up almost immediately because you feel it won’t make much difference.
 You are scared of failure and cannot bear to see yourself experience it.
 Rather than try, you give up and move to the next plan.